Stability Pool and Liquidations

 How it works

-When a borrower’s position drops below the required Minimum Collateral Ratio (MCR), the system considers it under-collateralized and makes it available for liquidation.
+When a borrower’s position drops below the required Minimum Collateral Ratio (MCR), the system considers it under-collateralized and makes it eligible for liquidation.

-In Virtue, this process happens in five clear steps:
+In Virtue, this process happens in four clear steps:

 1. Collateral Ratio Drops Too Low When a position’s Individual Collateral Ratio (ICR) falls below the Minimum Collateral Ratio (MCR) — typically due to a drop in the collateral’s price — the position becomes under-collateralized.